 The physicians of the Laser & Skin Surgery Center of New York received the award for Best Overall Clinical Science Paper.
 The paper entitled “Efficacy Of Early Treatment Of Facial Port-Wine Stains In Newborns: A Review Of 49 Cases” has been selected by the American Society for Laser Medicine and Surgery as the Best Overall Clinical Science Paper submitted for the 27th Annual Conference.

 The Laser & Skin Surgery Center of New York is pleased to announce that we have added two V-Beam Perfectas to our existing group of lasers.

 These lasers provide another option for our physicians in the treatment of port wine stains, hemangiomas, and other vascular birthmarks.
-One of the advantages of these lasers are that they allow for the consistent delivery of high energy and utilize a larger spot size.
-In addition, the other characteristics of V-Beam technology remain including a variable pulsewidth and a variety of spot sizes and energy fluences.
+One of the advantages of these lasers is that they allow for the consistent delivery of high energy and utilize a larger spot size.
+In addition, the other characteristics of V-Beam technology remain including a variable pulse width and a variety of spot sizes and energy fluences.
 These devices are used with the dynamic cooling spray which allows for the safe delivery of higher energy fluences.
 Our physicians have worked with Candela laser in the development of this device.